 Acadia School of Nutrition and Dietetics is very fortunate to have the following adjunct professors.

 Lisa Duizer, Ph.D.

-Lisa Duizer is currently an Assistant Professor in the Food Science Department at the University of Guelph.
+Lisa Duizer is currently Department Chair and an Associate Professor in the Food Science Department at the University of Guelph.
 Before this appointment in 2009, she was an Associate Professor in the School of Nutrition and Dietetics at Acadia University and prior to that a Senior Lecturer in Food Technology at Massey University in New Zealand.

 Lisa is a sensory scientist and her research program examines the relations between perception of sensory properties of foods and the underlying mechanisms contributing to that perception.
 She currently holds an NSERC grant and is the principle investigator for two Ontario Ministry of Agriculture and Food and Rural Affairs projects.
 She is also a research associate in the Agri-Food for Healthy Aging research group, a group of researchers from the University of Waterloo and the University of Guelph who are involved in improving the diets of older adults in long term care homes.